miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Yukie:
 +Restored evasion and corrected Obfuscate bug on entering fishmarket.
 Fixed bad door sound and restored Yukie to Ramen shop from the start.
-Restored shop stats, fixed quest issuesa and made her use her sword.
+Restored shop stats, fixed quest issues and made her use her sword.

 Giovanni Mansion:
 +Restored missing Dodge II manual and a Domination option for Luca.